CleanArchitect/clean/Clean.Net/README.md

                           event
 ```

-And the dependency structure between layers looks like:
+And the dependencies between layers should look like:

 ```
          +---------------------+